gundeeps22/comp-sec-mps/README.md

 # comp-sec-mps

 This is a personal guide to working machine problems in **CS461: Computer Security I** and a portfolio for me to keep track of what I have learned in the class.
-It is not intended to just give out my code to future students; in fact, many of the answers are going to be *different* due to hashing for each student.
-Other students, however, can refer to this guide for help whenever they are stuck on a problem or in need of a place to get started with, but please do not take advantage of this guide to get work done.
+It is not intended to give out solutions to future students; in fact, students should refer to the solutions at their own risk.
+They can, however, definitely use this guide for help whenever they are stuck on a problem or in need of a place to get started with, but please do not take advantage of this guide to get work done.

 ## Getting Started